-It’s not a competition though but a team work.
+It’s not a competition, though, but a team work.
 The goal is just to have a good time and make something delicious together.
 Not only will you learn about culinary terms and techniques, but you will also learn more about your significant other on a deeper level.
-Soon you’ll learn his or her favorite meal to prepare.
-Who taught him how to cook and what is his fondest cooking memory?
+Soon you’ll learn his or her favourite meal to prepare.
+Who taught him how to cook, and what is his fondest cooking memory?
 Most of our fondest memories are formed in the kitchen; whether it’s your grandma teaching you how to make pasta dough or kids telling you how their day has been.
 Cooking is a simple way to expand your knowledge individually while growing as a team.

 Improve your communication skills

 Professional cooks prepare a large volume of food during meals in a commercial kitchen.
 The pace is hectic with various dangers, including steamy rooms, cuts on sharp utensils, burns, and falls on slippery kitchen floors.
 Communication is a key component of keeping the kitchen running smoothly while reducing any risks of injuries or arguments.
 While home cooking is done a much smaller scale, it still requires immeasurable amounts of communication if anything will get done on time (without getting your dish burned or overcooked!).